 When we research the Magic Kingdom, we study its traffic patterns, asking:

+5. HOW DO SPECIAL EVENTS, SUCH AS PARADES AND LIVE SHOWS, AFFECT TRAFFIC PATTERNS?
 Parades pull huge numbers of guests away from attractions and provide a window of opportunity for experiencing the more popular attractions with less of a wait.
 Castle Forecourt Stage shows also attract crowds but only slightly affect lines.

 Get Current and Future Wait Times with Lines

 To get a complete view of the actual traffic patterns while you're in the park, use our mobile application, Lines.
 The app gives you current wait times and future estimates in half-hour increments for today and tomorrow.
 A quick glance shows how traffic patterns affect wait times throughout the day.